OPG joins EV100 group, pledges commitment to electric vehicle fleet

 It’s all part of OPG’s broader effort to help support the electrification of Ontario’s transportation sector with clean, reliable power.

-“Ontario’s mix of power is diverse, secure, and among the least carbon-intensive in the world at a cost that is very competitive,” said Jeff Lyash, OPG President and CEO.
+“Ontario’s mix of power is diverse, secure, and among the least carbon-intensive in the world at a cost that is very competitive,” said Jeff Lyash, former OPG President and CEO.
 “This gives the province a strong platform to use its clean electricity to replace carbon-heavy power sources in other industries, like the transportation sector, which is currently Ontario’s largest emitter of greenhouse gas emissions.”